bitrise-io/devcenter/_articles/en/reviews/uploading-and-downloading-code-signing-files-with-bitrise-api.md

 ---
 You can upload, update, list, and delete code signing files with the [relevant Bitrise API](https://api-docs.bitrise.io/).
 In this guide we show you how and in what order to use those code signing endpoints.

+ios

 ## Before you start _(Can be deleted if included in planned API intro)_

-All examples in this guide use the `api.bitrise.io/v0.1/apps/APP-SLUG/builds` endpoint.
-This endpoint can only be authorized with a Personal Access Token.
+All examples in this guide use the `api.bitrise.io` URL.
+This can only be authorized with a Personal Access Token.
 Let's see how to generate a new Personal Access Token!

 1. Go to your `Account Settings`.
 2. Click the `Security` tab on the left.